openshift-knative/docs/proc_git-set-up.md

 5. Copy the contents of the file to your clipboard.
 6. Visit [https://github.com/settings/keys](https://github.com/settings/keys)
 7. Click **New SSH Key**.
-8. Give your key a name and paste the contents of your key file.
+8. Name your key and paste the contents of your key file.
 9. Click **Add SSH Key**.